The Tunnel to Summer, the Exit of Goodbyes: Plot

 The story is set in a fictional Japanese city near Kasaki Station, where an urban legend speaks of the "Urashima Tunnel", a mysterious passage said to grant wishes—though at a cost.
-Kaoru Touno, a reclusive high school student in a rural town, commutes daily on the Oosara-Sugimori train line.
-One rainy evening, he meets Anzu Hanashiro, a drenched girl at the station.
-When Kaoru offers her an umbrella, she reveals she has no parents, to which he responds with an indifferent "good".
+Kaoru Touno, a reclusive high school boy in a rural town, commutes daily on the Oosara-Sugimori train line.
+One rainy evening, he meets Anzu Hanashiro, a selfish girl at the station.
+When Kaoru offers her an umbrella, she reveals she has been alone the whole time, to which he responds with an indifferent "good".
 They exchange phone numbers before parting ways.

-The next day, Anzu transfers into Kaoru's class from Tokyo, surprising him.
-Despite the class's attempts to welcome her, her aloof demeanor alienates them, provoking Koharu Kawasaki, a classmate who bullies her by destroying her manga.
-Anzu retaliates by punching Koharu and shocking everyone.
-That night, Kaoru's drunken father assaults him, blaming him for his sister Karen's death and demanding he bring her back, even at the cost of his own life.
-Distraught, Kaoru flees and stumbles upon the Urashima Tunnel.
-Inside, he retrieves one of Karen's slippers and his deceased pet parrot, only to emerge and discover a week has passed outside.
+The next day, Anzu transfers into Kaoru's class from Tokyo.
+Despite the class's attempts to welcome her, her aloof demeanor alienates them, and Anzu injures female classmate Koharu Kawasaki for annoying and bullying her.
+That night, Kaoru's drunken father blames him for his sister Karen's death, and demanding him to revive her, even at the cost of his life.
+When the distraught Kaoru flees and stumbles upon the Urashima Tunnel, he retrieves one of Karen's slippers and his deceased pet parrot, before leaving with them and discovering that a week has passed outside.

-Kaoru re-enters the tunnel the next day, encountering Anzu.
-They agree to collaborate to fulfill their respective wishes.
+Kaoru re-enters the tunnel the next day and sees Anzu.
+They agree to collaborate and fulfill their respective wishes.
 Over the following weeks, their bond deepens.
 They learn that time inside the tunnel flows differently—three seconds within equate to two hours outside.
-During a visit to an aquarium, Anzu confesses her fear of the tunnel, while Kaoru reveals his wish: his sister Karen died falling from a tree, after she failed to catch a rhinoceros beetle and reconcile with him, following an argument.
-He wishes to undo her death.
+During a visit to an aquarium, Anzu confesses her fear of the tunnel, while Kaoru reveals his wish: his sister Karen died falling from a tree after failing to catch a rhinoceros beetle and forgiving him, after an argument.
+He wishes to undo the past.